oclipa/csharp-cheat-sheet/README.md

 Pass by reference: the original data is passed into a method.

 In C#, all data is passed by value into a method by default, even reference types.
-However, when passing reference types, it is the reference that is passed, not the object.
+However, when passing reference types, it is a copy of the reference that is passed, not the object.
 String is a special case, in that it is a reference type that (effectively) behaves like a value type.
     </code>
   </button>